-&lt;sup>21 Hopi Potskwaniat, November 29, 2011 pg 10
+30 Hopi Potskwaniat, November 29, 2011 pg 10

-Since at least the late 1990's, the Hopi tribal government has worked to generate economic development through the purchase of commercial developments off the main reservation, as a source of revenue and as an investment for the tribe.
-The ranch lands located on I-40, the Hart & Drye Ranch, the Clear Creek and Chevelon Ranch, and Aja Ranch; 26 Bar ranch new Springerville, AZ.
+Ranch; 26 Bar ranch new Springerville, AZ.
 There are also the agricultural lands in La Paz County, the Cibolla property.
-Additional, Hopi lands that have been purchased commercial properties in Flagstaff, Sedona, Winslow, and Holbrook.
+Additionally, Hopi lands that have been purchased include: commercial properties in Flagstaff, Sedona, Winslow, and Holbrook.
 The purchase of all these assets will help the Tribe improve and diversify the tribal government revenues.

 The Tribal government will continue to look to increase and diversify economic revenue through commercial land purchases for the Tribe through Hopi development corporations overseen by a Board of Directors.
 The Tribal government has created the Hopi Tribe Economic Development Corporation (HTEDC) to examine future investments and other types of economic ventures that will allow the Tribe to increase its revenue.
-The Tawa'ovi Project is another project overseen by the Tawa'ovi Board of Directors looking at creating a "new community" where tribal and non-tribal individuals can live, work and create other economic venues, such as small retail or visiting centers.
+The Tawa'ovi Project is a master planned project overseen by the Hopi Tribal Council looking at creating a "new community" where tribal and non-tribal individuals can live, work and create other economic venues, such as small retail, visiting centers and tribal government expansion.